 Star Wars is one of the most loved franchises in movie history, and has a place in the hearts of millions of cinema goers everywhere.
 Now it’s your turn to get into the cockpit and help fight against the evil Galactic Empire.
 May the Force be with you!

 Star Wars: Rebel Assault is a rail shooter developed and published by LucasArts, and released in 1993 for DOS, MAC, Sega-CD, and 3DO Interactive Multiplayer.
-I played the version downloaded from Steam.
+I chose to review the version downloaded from Steam.
 There is a spoiler below so watch out for it.

 Another odd factor was that the ending of A New Hope was re-written for this game.
 There is no sign of Luke, Wedge or Han Solo, and it’s you who destroys the Death Star.
 You are then shown the ceremony at the end of A New Hope and see Luke Skywalker as he walks down to collect his medal…how come you aren’t awarded a medal?
 Unless that is supposed to be you of course, which wouldn’t make sense if you choose your pilot to be female.